lkwdwrd/generator-vvv/README.md

 generator-vvv is a companion for [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
 If you aren't using VVV, it has huge benefits for local WordPress development, and we highly recommend it.
 However, this generator is really only useful for VVV users.

 ### Node
 This is a [Yeoman](http://yeoman.io/) generator.
-Yeoman requires [Node](http://nodejs.org/) 0.8.19 or newer.
-It also requires Grunt and Yo, but we'll take care of those if you don't already have them.
+Yeoman requires [Node](http://nodejs.org/) 4.3.1 or newer.
+It also requires Grunt and Yo.

 Check that Node is installed:
 ````